 I considered going into full-time practice after my internship, but decided I wanted to pursue an academic track instead.
 I felt grateful for the evidence-based treatments I had learned about and was using, and wanted to contribute to their further development.
 I secured an Assistant Professor position at Dr. Edna Foa’s Center for the Treatment and Study of Anxiety (CTSA) in the Psychiatry Department at the University of Pennsylvania.
 Dr. Foa is a pioneer in the field of OCD and PTSD treatment, and I learned an extraordinary amount in my time at the center.

-While I was there I did research on post traumatic stress disorder and smoking cessation, provided treatment for OCD, PTSD, anxiety, and depression, and supervised psychology trainees and psychiatry residents in the delivery of CBT for these conditions.
+While I was there I did research on posttraumatic stress disorder and smoking cessation, provided treatment for OCD, PTSD, depression, and anxiety (click link for my free e-guide, “10 Ways to Manage Stress and Anxiety Every Day), and supervised psychology trainees and psychiatry residents in the delivery of CBT for these conditions.
 I also was trained in mindfulness-based therapy for anxiety, especially for generalized anxiety disorder.

 After I left my full-time position at Penn I pursued advanced training in CBT for insomnia (CBT-I) since so many of the people I was treating had sleep problems.
 Since summer 2012 I have been in independent private practice, delivering treatment in suburban Philadelphia and by video conference.